 Click the FAQ button for more info on Course Scheduling, Availability, Apparel Requirements as well as our Motorcycle Fleet!

 Frequently Asked Questions

-Classes are conducted between February and October each year.
-Each course runs 6 consecutive days, beginning on Thursday and concluding the following Tuesday.
+Classes are conducted weekly between February and October each year, including holiday weekends.
+Each course runs 5 consecutive days, beginning on Thursday and concluding the following Monday.
 A new course begins each week on Thursday.
-Click the “Register” button above to access our online scheduling system and view the next available course.
+Scroll down to the next section to see more info on Class Times, or click the “Schedules” button to access our Real-Time Calendar and view the next available course.

 Classes run on three different schedules depending on the time of year:

 During peak season we run two classes per week.
 At registration you will be given the option of choosing Day Class or Night Class.
 Note that Day Class and Night Class share the classroom time on the first two days.
 While we strive to finish our classes on time, unpredictable traffic conditions which may delay our return times are unfortunately beyond our control.